Angelians

 “Maybe he could help you make sense of it.
 Maybe you’re remembering something.”

-The word “remembering” did trigger memories, but not of the threatening man.
-Of waking up in a hospital bed, his bones broken, his body covered with purple bruises, his face an unrecognizable swollen mass.
-He remembered the vicious headaches relieved only by heavy doses of drugs.
-But he did not remember the attack that had caused the injuries.
-Did not remember what he had been working on as an investigative reporter that might have prompted an attack.
+But he still did not remember the attack that had caused the brain-damaging injuries.
+Did not remember the story he had been working on as an environmental reporter that might have brought an attack.

 “Do you need help?
 Do you need me to come?” she asked.
 Her voice softened to the soothing tone of the woman who loved him.
 It worked.
 Her natural serenity calmed his fear.
 He let his memory of her warmth, of his love for her, begin to evaporate the fear.